jebaird/jebaird.github.com/_posts/2014-02-14-chromecast-style-windows7-sidebar-gadgets.md

 tags: [windows, projects]
 ---

-I've had a chromecast for a couple of months now.
-One of the things that I really like about it is how the time was displayed.
-So I decided to create a set of windows gadgets that look like they would fit on the default chromecast display.
+I've had a Google Chromecast for a couple of months, one of the things that I really like about it is how the time was displayed in the bottom left corner.
+So I decided to create a set of windows sidebar gadgets that look like they would fit on the Chromecast display along with the time.

 ![the default chomecast display](/media/2014-02-14-chromecast-style-windows7-sidebar-gadgets/chromecast.jpg)

-You can find the code [https://github.com/jebaird/win7-chromecast-gadgets](https://github.com/jebaird/win7-chromecast-gadgets)
+The Chromecast default display when its turned on.

 ## Installation

 You can download the *.gadget files [here](/media/2014-02-14-chromecast-style-windows7-sidebar-gadgets/chromecast-style-windows7-gadgets.zip).

-If you have node installed you can clone / download the repo and run `npm install` then `grunt copy`.
+If you have node installed you can clone / download from [https://github.com/jebaird/win7-chromecast-gadgets](https://github.com/jebaird/win7-chromecast-gadgets).
+From the target directory run `npm install` then `grunt copy`.
 Now add the gadget to your desktop.

 This is the best way to insure you have the latest version(s).